MarcelOlsen/dmtech-todo/README.md

 - 🔄 Track task status (New, In Progress, Done)
 - 🗑️ Soft-delete management with restore capability
 - 📱 Pleasant and responsive user interface
+- 🔄 Task filtering by status (New, In Progress, Done, Deleted)

 ## Technologies Used